Kombustor/hacs-vacuum-automator/docs/user/GETTING_STARTED.md

 ### Manual Installation

 1. Download the latest release from the [releases page](https://github.com/Kombustor/hacs-vacuum-automator/releases)
-2. Extract the `vacuum_scheduler` folder from the archive
+2. Extract the `custom_components/vacuum_scheduler/` folder from the archive
 3. Copy it to `custom_components/vacuum_scheduler/` in your Home Assistant configuration directory
 4. Restart Home Assistant